 Once these are in either system, you can then apply them as necessary to your designs.

-Visme has a slight edge here, however, because it also lets you add a bunch of ‘brand links’ to proceedings — website addresses, Facebook URLs, phone numbers etc. These can be applied automatically to any materials you create.
+Visme has a slight edge in the brandkit department, however, because it also lets you add a bunch of ‘brand links’ to proceedings — website addresses, Facebook URLs, phone numbers etc. These can be applied automatically to any materials you create.

-It should be noted however that in both tools, the brand kit tools are only available on paid plans.
+It should be noted however that in both platforms, the brand kit tools aren’t available on the free plans.

 Organizing work and collaboration

 Organizing your work in Canva is straightforward.
 A simple folder structure, which you’ll find in Canva’s ‘Your projects’ section, lets you create folders that house your designs.

 If you’re on a ‘Canva for Teams’ plan, these folders can be shared with team members, who can work on any designs that the folders contain (different permissions apply — users can view, edit or comment on designs depending on their access rights).